nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ## 4. Implementation

-This section describes some noteworthy details on how certain features are implemented.
+This section describes some noteworthy details on how the main features are implemented.

 ### 4.1.
 Adding a Goal

-When the `runCommand` function is executed for the `AddGoalCommand` object, the following steps as indicated by the sequence diagram below is carried out:
+When the `runCommand` method is executed for the `AddGoalCommand` object, the following steps as indicated by the sequence diagram below is carried out:

 ![](https://www.planttext.com/api/plantuml/img/ZLB1QiCm3BtxAqGltI1fxcQCZWvwwM2mwouY5fuXbZDRsVVFIGepn2sxoUz9xptBFYR1A9CVrFvBP4owwyO1UKOEVV1Tek-9kAVMEBGHlMgVOQVXnPXpmE4Kl4Ss6OWJNmyFDXCNbqJ3-LeryCbZT2nlo6WfQdWlJWqa2J5N6ZxMub5XB-u7XIfUIcqnc5DjVNCZherBg9Leu7QKqhWYbwqhw69-MtC7UdNCcUalpC6Il5Bgenl51PxldfjicU2EPZt8KzlUdpBqF_NQYXVnsb9AqHg_36wViHpRiaTYa__WBm00)